The Secure Act has significantly changed the rules for IRA beneficiaries. Before the Secure Act, beneficiaries could use the Life Expectancy Rule -...

 - And when your surviving child dies, your legacy can be emblazoned as a sponsor of your favorite show on PBS.
 "This show was brought to you by the YOUR NAME charitable trust."

 Some estate planners call an IRA CRT a "give it twice trust."
-You give to your children by minimizing their tax hit, stretching out the benefits and keeping the investment protected from divorce and lawsuits, and the remainder is given to your favorite charity.
+You give to your children by minimizing their tax hit, stretching out the benefits, and keeping the investment protected from divorce and lawsuits, and the remainder is given to your favorite charity.

-We would be glad to talk with you and your financial advisor to see if using a CRT as beneficiary of your IRA is a good choice for you and your family.
+We would be glad to talk with you and your financial advisor to see if using a CRT as the beneficiary of your IRA is a good choice for you and your family.